Gerrard Gosens: Sporting career

 Gosens is classified as a T11 athlete.
 Gosens competed at the 1996 Atlanta Paralympics in goalball.
 At the 2000 Sydney Paralympics, he competed with guides Bill Hunter and Ed Salmon in three running events – sixth in Men's 5000 m T11, sixth in the Men's 10000 m T11 and eight in the Men's Marathon T11.
 At the 2002 IPC Athletics World Championships, Lille, France, he finished fourth in the Men's 1500 m T11 and sixth in the Men's 5000 m T11.
 At the 2006 IPC Athletics World Championships, Assen, Netherlands, he finished fifth in the Men's 1500 m T11.
 At the 2008 Beijing Paralympics with guide Bruce Jones, he finished sixth in the Men's 1500 m T11.
 At the 2011 IPC Athletics World Championships, Christchurch, New Zealand, he finished fourth in his heat of the Men's 1500 m T11 and was ranked fourth.
 He was disqualified in his heat of the Men's 5000 m T11.

 In 2016, Gosens took up triathlon as a result of using swimming as rehabilitation for an injured knee.
 He is classified as a B1 paratriathlete.
 He has the goal of competing in paratriathlon at the 2020 Tokyo Paralympics.
 In 2019, Gosens was caught up in a doping scandal after his guide Stephen Thompson tested positive to EPO at the 2018 ITU World Championships, Gold Coast, Queensland.
 Gosens competed with Thompson two days after Thompson won the silver medal at the World Championships 35 to 39 age group race.
 Gosens was disqualified due to Thompson's EPO test because he was his guide.

 At the 2022 Commonwealth Games in Birmingham, England with guide Hayden Armstrong, finished 6th in the Men's PTVI.

 Other activities

+Gosens has run the 2000 km from Cairns to Brisbane five times to raise money for charity.
+He has co-piloted an ultra-light motor glider around Queensland three times, and is a skilled pilot.
+Part of his other adventurous pursuits has included scuba diving, and completing in ultra-marathons.